 A 1- to 2-year education program in medical assisting provides the basic skills for working in a health care environment.
 Individuals take courses in medical terminology, administrative procedures, ethics, psychology and clinical medical assisting.
 A 4-year education program in rehabilitative services prepares individuals to work directly with patients recovering from an illness, trauma or addiction.
 Curriculum includes general psychology, psychosocial aspects of rehabilitation, case management, therapeutic communication and rehabilitation aspects of substance abuse.

 Those seeking to further their education in rehabilitation services may consider pursuing an undergraduate or master's degree.
 A bachelor's degree or higher may qualify individuals for leadership roles in the field of drug rehabilitation.
 Degree options include an Associate of Applied Science in Medical Assisting, Associate of Applied Science in Nursing, Bachelor of Science in Rehabilitation Services, Bachelor of Health Science in Rehabilitation Services, Master of Arts in Addiction Counseling and a Master of Science in Rehabilitation Counseling.

 Career Outlook and Salary Information

-According the U.S. Bureau of Labor Statistics (BLS), various types of health technologists and technicians as a group earned an annual median wage of $41,260 in May 2015 (www.bls.gov).
-O'Net Online reported that these health technologists and technicians would experience a rapid increase in jobs between 2014 and 2024, with an expected growth rate of 14% during that decade (www.onetonline.org).
+According the U.S. Bureau of Labor Statistics (BLS), various types of health technologists and technicians as a group earned an annual median wage of $42,920 in May 2018 (www.bls.gov).
+O'Net Online reported that these health technologists and technicians would experience a rapid increase in jobs between 2018 and 2028, with an expected growth rate of 15% or higher during that decade (www.onetonline.org).